Joshua Penn

-Joshua Penn (born November 25, 2000) is an American professional soccer player who currently plays for Portland Timbers 2 in MLS Next Pro.
+Joshua Penn (born November 25, 2000) is an American professional soccer player.

 Career

 On February 21, 2019, Penn joined USL Championship side Indy Eleven on an USL academy contract.
 He stayed with the club prior to playing college soccer at Indiana University.

 Following one season with the Hoosiers, Penn returned to Indy Eleven, signing a professional contract with the club on August 25, 2020.

 Penn was eligible for the 2021 MLS SuperDraft and was selected 10th overall by Inter Miami CF on January 21, 2021.
 On February 12, 2021, he signed with the club after his contract with Indy Eleven was terminated.

 On July 30, 2021, Penn joined USL Championship side Charleston Battery on loan for the remainder of the 2021 season.

 Following the 2021 season, Penn's contract option was declined by Miami.